Blog Archives

 Ordering Seeds for Vegetable Gardens

-Spring may feel far away, but vegetable garden planning begins during the cold months of winter.
+Spring may feel far away, but planning begins during the cold months of winter.
 Seed catalogs, store displays, and online retailers present a number of different options (Figure 1).
-However, successful production begins with the selection of the
+However, successful production begins with the selection of the right seeds

 Posted in Vegetables